Organise Data

 • Biometric information.

-While sensitive data cannot be published in its original form, in almost all cases, it can be shared using a combination of:
+While sensitive data cannot be published in its original form, in the majority of cases, it can be shared using a combination of:

 It's important researchers are aware that data that is not obviously sensitive (no names or dates of birth for example) or that has been de-identified, can become sensitive through triangulation or data linkage.